 The health and safety of your newborn are of the utmost importance when you become a parent.
-Helping them to develop into strong individuals while also keeping them safe, however, can sometimes be a task.
-There are various precautions and measures you must take in the home, on the road, and outside of the home to ensure that your new baby is safe, happy, and healthy.
+However, helping them develop into strong individuals while keeping them safe can sometimes be a task.
+You must take various precautions in the home, on the road, and outside of the home to ensure that your new baby is safe, happy, and healthy.
 Below are just a few responsibilities parents must consider as it pertains to the safety and well-being of their newborn:

 Things You Were Probably Aware Of

 There is a lot that goes into keeping your baby safe and healthy, so let’s start with some of the basics or more common responsibilities that most parents are aware of:

 Even before your baby was born you were told about the importance of choosing the right baby mattress and bedding to ensure that your child is safe and gets a good night’s rest.
 A regular sleeping pattern in a safe bed is imperative to your baby’s growth and development.

 Your baby will need the proper food and water to grow.
 As the parent, you must give your child regular feedings, complete with appropriate foods for their age.
 While babies start off just drinking milk, they quickly graduate to baby food and solids.
 Introducing new foods appropriately and carefully is essential to your child’s health.

 From sterilizing baby bottles to bathing the baby, good hygiene is a practice that parents should follow early on.
 Proper hygiene ensures that baby not only smells good but that they’re not exposed to germs and bacteria that could result in serious health issues.

 Though it may appear as though your day revolves around your baby’s, it is important to help them to develop a routine early on.
 Healthy sleep, eating, and bathing patterns help your baby adjust to routines, get better sleep, and maintain the proper weight as their minds and bodies develop.

 Things New Parents Commonly Overlook